yetanalytics/project-persephone/README.md

 To compile a Statement Template or Profile for use with these functions, the `template->validator` and `profile->validator` functions are used, respectively.

-The other task is to validate streams/collections of Statements against Patterns, which are compiled into finite-state machines (FSMs).
+The other task is to validate streams/collections of Statements against Patterns, which are compiled into so-called _finite-state machines (FSMs)_.
 That is accomplished by the following functions:

 - `match-statement-vs-pattern`: Taking a compiled Pattern, a map containing the current FSM state info, and a Statement, matches the Statement against that Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns) and returns updated state info.